mjsull/DiscoPlot/README.rst

 DiscoPlot is a commandline application.
 If you're not familiar with the commandline we recommend you ask local IT support to help you install it.

+N.B.
+These instructions are a placeholder, to run DiscoPlot please clone this git and manually install pysam/matplotlib/numpy/NCBI-BLAST+

+Pip installation coming soon.

 We test DiscoPlot builds on both Linux (Ubuntu >= 12.04) and Windows 8 system.

 You will need to install/have installed: